railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_advanced.rst

     Requirements Calculation is often called Scheduling.

     By default, it automatically starts once per day.
-    You can also start it manually using the menu :menuselection:`Manufacturing --> Start All Schedulers`.
+    You can also start it manually using the menu :menuselection:`Manufacturing --> Compute All Schedulers`.
     It then uses the parameters defined in the products, the suppliers, and the company to determine the priorities between the different product orders, deliveries and purchases from